Bounds to electron spin qubit variability for scalable CMOS architectures: Results

 \bmhead{Qubit frequency variations} Spin-orbit effects lead to variability in qubit frequencies of the order of $\sim$100~peV, which appears in the form of a variable $g$ factor for the spin subject to an external magnetic field.
 This variation represents less than 1\% of the qubit frequency.
-The mean value of the ratio of Zeeman frequency and external magnetic field $f_{\rm Zeeman}/B_0 = g \mu_{\rm B}$ is 27.9~GHz/T, with the differences occurring only at the order of tens of MHz/T. This is a particularity of silicon electrons, whose spin-orbit coupling is among the smallest in all quantum dot technologies.
+The mean value of the ratio of Zeeman frequency and external magnetic field $f_{\rm Zeeman}/B_0 = g \mu_{\rm B}$ is 27.9~GHz~T$^{-1}$, with the differences occurring only at the order of tens of MHz~T$^{-1}$.
+This is a particularity of silicon electrons, whose spin-orbit coupling is among the smallest in all quantum dot technologies.
 This provides CMOS spin qubits with special protection against disorder and electric fluctuations.
 However, these very small g-factor variations are still important for qubit operations aimed at higher than 99.9\% fidelity, and they are directly linked to the roughness of the interface at the atomic scale.

 Interface-induced spin-orbit coupling has two flavours in Si/SiO$_2$ interfaces -- Rashba ($\alpha$) and Dresselhaus ($\beta$)~\cite{Ruskov2018}.
 These two can be experimentally differentiated by measuring the g-factor dependence on the in-plane magnetic field orientation $\varphi$~\cite{Tanttu2019}.
-The dependence is sinusoidal with the form $g\left(\varphi\right)\approx g_0+\alpha+\beta\sin{\left(2\varphi\right)}$, where we take $g_0$ to be the theoretical bulk g-factor $g_0=1.9935$ calculated from atomistic simulations including relativistic spin-orbit effects.
+The dependence is sinusoidal with the form $g\left(\phi\right)\approx g_0+\alpha+\beta\sin{\left(2\phi\right)}$, where we take $g_0$ to be the theoretical bulk g-factor $g_0=1.9935$ calculated from atomistic simulations including relativistic spin-orbit effects.
 The difference between the frequencies of any two qubits (Fig~\ref{fig3}.\textbf{a}), as well as the electric field dependence $dg/dV$(Fig~\ref{fig3}.\textbf{b} have the same behaviour.
 All 12 qubits measured in devices A to E show behaviours consistent with this description.
-In most cases Dresselhaus dominates both the total spin-orbit effect and its variability -- with the exception of one of the configurations in device A. The Rashba coefficient $\alpha$ is on average one order of magnitude smaller than $\beta$.
+Qubits in the same quantum dot but with different electron numbers are considered as different in the total count, as they have substantially different g-factors (see data from device A in Fig~\ref{fig3}.\textbf{a-b}).
+This is most likely due to different exposition to the atomic profile of the interface for electrons in different valley states.
+In most cases, Dresselhaus dominates both the total spin-orbit effect and its variability -- with the exception of the configuration (1,1) in device A (Fig.~\ref{fig3}.\textbf{a}).
+The Rashba coefficient $\alpha$ is typically one order of magnitude smaller than $\beta$ (Fig.~\ref{fig3}.\textbf{c-d}).